microsoft/AzureTRE/docs/manual-deployment.md

 terraform output azure_tre_fqdn
 ```

-Open the following URL in a browser and you should see the Open API docs for the Azure TRE management API.
+Open the following URL in a browser and you should see the Open API docs of Azure TRE Management API.

 ```plaintext
 https://<azure_tre_fqdn>/docs
 ```

-You can also create a request to the `api/health` endpoint to verify that the management API is deployed and responds.
+You can also create a request to the `api/health` endpoint to verify that Management API is deployed and responds.
 You should see a *pong* response as a result of below request.

 ```cmd
 curl https://<azure_tre_fqdn>/api/health